giovannellilab/Geomosaic/README.md

 If you used __GEOMOSAIC__ for your analysis, please cite:

->[PLACEHOLDER] Corso D., Barosa B., Cordone A., Giovannelli D., "Geomosaic: a flexible metagenomic pipeline combining biological and geochemical data to outline biosphere and geosphere interactions."
+>[PLACEHOLDER] Corso D., et al., "Geomosaic: a flexible metagenomic pipeline combining biological and geochemical data to outline biosphere and geosphere interactions."